jbasrai/jbasrai.github.io/clara/index.md

 # Clara's Mailbox

+## October 25

+- "un-der-neath the christ-mas tre-ee"
+- C Eb G A Bb A F Eb

 ## October 3

 - Instead of making a backing track for "Original Rag", I would just check out a recorded version, like [this one](https://www.youtube.com/watch?v=msNjpgkrTW0) and play along.
 Youtube also has a function to slow down the playback, so that you can work up to the full tempo.